 Monkeypox Vaccine Information

-- Have been exposed in the last 14 days to either someone who has been diagnosed or suspected monkeypox infection.
+- has had close physical contact in the last 14 days to either someone who has been diagnosed or suspected to have a monkeypox infection, or

 For more information, including frequently asked questions [external link], a list of locations where you can get tested and additional vaccine information, visit the Colorado Department of Public Health and Environment website [external link].
 You can also reach out directly to the JCPH clinic team for questions or more information about the monkeypox virus.